pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

 }
 ```

-Meant for file attachments to an object.
+This is meant for file attachments to an object.
-By default, renders to a file picker in the form.
+By default, it renders to a file picker in the form.

 :::tip
 You can change the default render type by using one of `"render":"filepicker"` or `"render":"pdfpreview"` in the form configuration.